greenarmor/datu/infrastructure/stellar-fork/README.md

 * When you are ready to promote the fork to a multi-validator topology, add additional services to the compose file that reference the same network passphrase but unique node seeds.
+* Track day-to-day engineering progress for this workstream in the [Phase 1 checklist](./PHASE1_CHECKLIST.md), which captures the actions required to parameterise the network for DATU and wire it into CI/operations tooling.

 ## Troubleshooting